MarketMinds-Engineering/Python-For-Devops/README.md

 # PythonForDevops

-# Python Zero to Hero for DevOps Engineers

 ## Day 1: Introduction to Python, Installation, and Configuration
 - Introduction to Python and its role in DevOps.
 - Installing Python and setting up a development environment.